 Different ML approaches

 As we have seen, the term ML is used in a very general way and refers to the general techniques that are used to extrapolate patterns from large sets, or it is the ability to make predictions on new data based on what is learned by analyzing available known data.
 ML techniques can roughly be divided into two core classes, while one more class is often added.
 Here are the classes:

 - Supervised learning

 - Reinforcement learning

-Supervised learning algorithms are a class of machine learning algorithms that use previously-labeled data to learn its features, so they can classify similar but unlabeled data.
-Let's use an example to understand this concept better.
+Supervised learning algorithms are a class of ML algorithms that use previously labeled data to learn its features, so they can classify similar but unlabeled data.
+Let’s use an example to understand this concept better.

 - Primary: Includes person-to-person conversations

 - Promotions: Includes marketing emails, offers, and discounts

 - Social: Includes messages from social networks and media-sharing sites